wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 success rate of > 92%, which confirms the paper's observation.
 Note that whether the prediction is correct or not, the predictor state can always be updated using the result of deduplication.

+The paper then describes a concrete scheme for implementing deduplication.
+Four data structures are used to support address remapping and space management of NVM.
+The first data structure is a mapping table, directly indexed by block addresses.
+Note that DeWrite assumes 256 byte cache line and 32 bit address width, the mapping table only occupies 1/64 of the NVM storage to map any arbitrary block to any arbitrary block on the device.
+The second data structure is a mapping table,